jajooo/unit01_dotfiles/README.md

 sudo pacman -S python-pywal
 ```

-# Visual Studio Code
-<p>For Visual Studio Code theme to work, you need to install Wal Theme extension</p>

 # Discord
 <p>For Discord theme to work, you need to use a 3rd party client Vencord</p>